peterchang77/dl_tutorial/README.md

 ![AWS Jupyter launch page](./screenshots/aws-jupyter03.png)

-Click on the `Code` folder to open and access the template code provided for you as part of this tutorial.
-If you are unfamiliar with Jupyter you can launch the `hello_tensorflow.ipynb` notebook to walk through a basic working example by simply clicking on it:
+Click on the `Code` folder to open and access the series of Jupyter notebook lectures (`*.ipnyb`) and template code provided for you as part of this tutorial.
+If you are unfamiliar with Jupyter you can launch the `00 - Hello Tensorflow.ipynb` notebook to walk through a basic working example by simply clicking on it:

 ![AWS Jupyter code page](./screenshots/aws-jupyter04.png)